starbops/blog/blog/_posts/2021-08-09-inlets-the-cloud-native-tunnel.md

 ---
 layout: post
-title: 'Inlets: the Cloud Native Tunnel'
+title: 'A Tour of Inlets - A Tunnel Built for the Cloud'
 category: memo
 slug: inlets-the-cloud-native-tunnel
 ---
-## Inlets PRO
+## Inlets

-Inlets PRO is a lightweight tunneling tool.
+Inlets is a lightweight tunneling tool.
 It's not a SaaS product, it's a self-hosted tunneling solution.
 That means you have total control over it.
 According to the [documentation of Inlets PRO](https://docs.inlets.dev/#/), there are various use cases: